-Once a child is placed with prospective adopters, the child's social worker and the adopter's social worker will continue to visit the family regularly to monitor the placement and ensure this is progressing well.
-Where the child is subject to an application to free them for adoption, prospective adopters will be supported to manage the uncertainty of the legal process and throughout the placement through to the granting of an Adoption Order (Article 12 of the Adoption (Northern Ireland) Order 1897).
-Regular review meetings will take place during this time which will consider the stability of the placement, the progress made by the child, the adopter's adjustment to parenting the child, contact with birth family members and consider when it is appropriate for the prospective adopter to lodge a legal application to adopt the child.
+Once a child moves in, the child's social worker and the adopter's social worker will continue to visit the family regularly to monitor how things are going, and ensure this is progressing well.
+Where the child is subject to an application to free them for adoption, prospective adopters will be supported to manage the uncertainty of the legal process and throughout the process of granting an Adoption Order (Article 12 of the Adoption (Northern Ireland) Order 1897).
+Regular review meetings will take place during this time which will consider the stability of the home, the progress made by the child, the adopter's adjustment to parenting the child, contact with birth family members and consider when it is appropriate for the prospective adopter to lodge a legal application to adopt the child.
 The adopter will also have the opportunity to attend further training, adopter support groups and social events for adoptive families.